nhayward/revpit/user/pages/07.faq/default.md

 <div markdown="1">

 **A:** All editors will send feedback to the authors they request additional materials from but are not required to send feedback to authors from whom they do not request additional materials.
-Any feedback will be sent via email to the email the authors used to sign in to their Submittable account.
+Any feedback will be sent via email to the email the authors specified in the form.
 As this contest is very labor-intensive, some editors may take some time to get back to you.
 Try not to worry!

 </div>